 - Conducting team check-ins: Catch-ups aren’t just useful for monitoring your team’s productivity, they’re also great for checking how they’re feeling, too.
 Ask them how their workload is, if they’re feeling stressed, or if they’d like to take a break soon and use some of their holiday allowances.
 Sure — there’s a fine line between being friendly and acting professionally, but it’s well worth developing a personable relationship with your workers.

 Perhaps your team is suffering from cabin fever?
 Nowadays, it’s entirely possible to manage a global team, so why not allow your employees to relocate to greener pastures?
+When contemplating this, there are various relocation costs to consider — from travel expenses to adjustments in salaries due to cost of living differences.
 Remote provides an employer of record service which will handle the entire local employment process from end to end, so you can enable your employees to work remotely from another location or country entirely — whether temporarily or on a permanent basis.
 Better yet, making use of an EOR service will allow you to recruit on a global scale — perfect if it’s challenging to find qualified locally-based candidates.

 Following on from our last point about the dreaded cabin fever that many remote workers suffer from, let’s talk about workplace culture.
 Just because your team isn’t physically meeting up on a regular basis (or at all), this shouldn’t mean that company culture is left to erode and disappear.
 As a manager, it’s your job to preserve the culture of your team.